alexdmoss/mw-monitoring/README.md

 - find the Backend Service for this workload in the IAP panel and toggle IAP to On. _This should create a credential in [API Credentials](https://console.cloud.google.com/apis/credentials) automatically_
 - Within the credential that's automatically created:
   - Copy the client ID from the credential that's created into `ingress.yaml` - `GCPBackendPolicy`
-  - Create a secret from the client secret, and make sure the name matches up - `kubectl create secret generic iap-client --from-file=iap-secret.txt`
+  - Create a secret from the client secret, and make sure the name matches up - `kubectl create secret generic iap-client --from-file=iap-secret.txt -n=metrics`
 - Apply the `GCPBackendPolicy`

 ## Grafana